openanalytics/shinyproxy-operator/README.md

 `SPO_PROCESS_MAX_LIFETIME` environment variable.
 After the configured time (in minutes), the operator stops.
 The corresponding Docker container then automatically restarts the Java process.

+### Update to 1.0.0

+Be aware of these changes when updating to version 1.0.0:

+- the ShinyProxy CRD now uses version `apiextensions.k8s.io/v1` of the `CustomResourceDefinition` resource instead of version `apiextensions.k8s.io/v1beta`.
+In our tests this update when smooth, but please take into account that you may be required to re-create the CRD and that therefore your ShinyProxy servers may have to be re-created (causing downtime).
+- because of this change, the operator requires at least version Kubernetes v1.16.
+- the ShinyProxy CRD now specifies version `openanalytics.eu/v1` instead of `openanalytics.eu/v1alpha1`.
+Nevertheless, the operator is still able to handle ShinyProxy resources using the `openanalytics.eu/v1alpha1` version.
+  When creating resources with version `openanalytics.eu/v1alpha1`, Kubernetes will automatically convert these to use version `openanalytics.eu/v1`.

 ## Java Version